-Local data reveals that parents, community members, students, and staff want to continue to communicate regularly with as much ease as possible.
+Local feedback reveals that parents, community members, students, and staff want to continue to communicate regularly with as much ease as possible.
 All stakeholders agree building on our "small family" community is in the best interest of our students.
-Considering the recent

-COVID-19 Pandemic, we are being very intentional in providing a framework for students, parents, and the community to engage with the school.
+Considering the recent COVID-19 Pandemic, we are being very intentional in providing a framework for students, parents, and the community to engage with the school.
+The need for improved communication and family involvement is also evident in the rate of students chronically absent and has reduced suspensions and lowered the rate of student absences specifically the rate of chronic absenteeism as noted in Goal #2.
 As a result of our identified needs, we plan on implementing the following wide actions:

-• Attendance Incentives (Action 1): Incentives/prizes given for students with improved attendance monthly (Wildcat day).
+- Attendance Incentives (Action 1): Incentives/prizes given for students with improved attendance monthly (Wildcat day).
 In addition, field trips for students with perfect attendance (or improved) from previous quarter.
 Field trips include, museums, plays, Wind Wolf, High School plays, and BC/CSUB campus visits and others as available.
-Without this action, our students lack access to visual performing arts, college campus and other life experiences in general.
+Without this action, our students lack access to visual performing arts, college campus and other life experiences in general. - Improved communication/engagement (Action 2): Based on stakeholder feedback, parents preferred to receive information through a web-based app.
+Therefore, we will utilize website applications for communicating (one central app that communicates to all).
+In addition, family nights and day activities to involve parents on campus.